nomadicsheldon/Videos/README.md

 # Videos
 **A Basic App using youtube API and mainly focusing on searching features and listing out results like youtube.**

+Main focus of this project is- callbacks, search, state management and Api call.

 ---

 ## Implementation description